-I was born in rural Canada (Gibsons, BC) to a family of loggers and mariners (see photo of family logging camp).
+I was raised in rural Canada (Gibsons, BC) to a family of loggers and mariners (see photo of family logging camp).
 My early memories are of walking with my father in the forests of British Columbia to fix our water line that the bears would occasionally bite through.
 We would talk about the things around us and from this time in place I learned a love of the forest, non-human life forms, and the way it all connected together in an interwoven system of interdependence.

 When I was 9 my parents divorced and I was given to my mother with whom I moved a lot and lived in a variety of urban poverty settings until I was 14.
 As a result of this particular five years of my life, I am a survivor of abuse.
 At the age of 14, I returned to my childhood home to live with my father and brother.
 During the time my dad was at sea every two weeks (coastal freighter captain), my brother and I would live with my grandmother.
 All three of these people have been foundations in my life and continue to provide me unwavering love and support.

 My father taught me my first lessons on justice.
 He named the complexity of our interactions with indigenous peoples and how we were caught in a difficult position having been expelled from Scotland and yet now taking on the role of oppressor in our new home of North America.
 He always expected me to support my arguments with solid information and not hearsay, he encouraged me to develop my critical thinking skills, to speak my own mind.